Termite Damage vs Wood Rot: What Homeowners Should Know

 TreatmentProfessional chemical treatment requiredStop moisture, replace damaged wood

-Living in the DC, Virginia, and Maryland area puts us in what’s considered the second-highest region in the USA for termite activity.
-Our climate creates perfect conditions for both termite damage and wood rot.
+The DC, Virginia, and Maryland area ranks second in the US for termite activity.
+Our climate is perfect for both termite damage and wood rot.

 Professional Termite Treatment Options